Pluggable-Transports/Pluggable-Transports-website/_pages/implement/pt_openvpn.md

 sndbuf 0
 rcvbuf 0
-remote 127.0.0.1 #Change this one to your internal client IP address port 4455 #Change this one to the shapeshifter port you're sending traffic through resolv-retry infinite nobind persist-key
+remote 127.0.0.1 #Change this one to your internal client IP address port 4455 #Change this one to the shapeshifter port you're sending traffic through on the client resolv-retry infinite nobind persist-key